Sai-Jagadeesh/ReconScripts/README.md

-Scripts to Automate recon process
+Scripts to automate recon process